GW-HIVE/slimNT/README.md

 ## White List Capability
 The pipeline has the capability to take in a white list file of wanted additional organisms.
 This is is implemented and performed in the file for step 1, **1_get_ids.sh**.

 - To create the white list, enter the names of the organisms of interest in a .txt file.
+They should be in your slimNT directory you have created.
 Each name should be its own row, no commas or semi-colons, and no spaces after the name.
+   * The names should be the Organism name as it is found on UniProt.
+For example, if you want UP000000625 the name should be Escherichia coli (strain K12)
 - In line 16 in the script **1_get_ids.sh**, make sure that the name of your file is entered here and associated with the variable _WHITELIST_FILE_.
 - If a whitelist file was not given, a default list is there beginning at line 17.
 This default list can be updated as well.
+- If you create a new file, make sure the name of the text file matches would is in the code when it is being called.
+Right now it is listed as _eukaryotes_whitelist.txt_.